 Care Information Scotland is a useful resource of information about care services for older people living in Scotland.

 What are the alternatives to home care?

-Many home care services can support people with medical and complex needs to live at home, as agreed with medical practitioners or community nursing nurses.
-This means that people can choose to remain living at home, supported by home care, rather than move into a care home.
+Home care services can support people with medical and complex needs to live at home.
+This means that people can choose to remain living at home, rather than move into a care home.

-- Making adaptations to your home could be enough to help you stay living independently for a while longer.
-These can range from installing stair lifts and using electronic wheelchairs to smaller items that will ease comfort of day-to-day living, such as gadgets for preparing food and drink safely, and ways to make the bedroom comfortable and safe.
-If safety is an issue, there are also various personal electronic alarms to help you with extra security and peace of mind in case of emergency.
+- Making adaptations to your home could be enough to help you stay living independently for longer.
+These can range from installing stairlifts and using electronic wheelchairs to choosing smaller items that will ease the comfort of day-to-day living, such as gadgets for preparing food and drink safely, as well as simple alterations to make the bedroom or bathroom safe and comfortable.

 - Live-in care, where a carer lives in your home, so that your needs can be met 24/7.

 - Sheltered housing may offer warden services and an emergency alarm system in a secure environment.
 Extra care housing schemes may also include help with personal care.